UKCloud/documentation/articles/openstack/ostack-how-use-barbican.md

 description: Provides information on using Barbican Key Management as a Service (KMaaS) within your OpenStack environment
 services: openstack
 author: Steve Dixon
-reviewer: Bryce Nicholls
+reviewer: Blane Bramble
-lastreviewed: 24/09/2020
+lastreviewed: 17/08/2021

 toc_rootlink: How To
 toc_sub1: